A Correlative Denoising Autoencoder to Model Social Influence for Top-N Recommender System: Conclusions

 \section{Conclusions}

-In this paper, we propose a \textit{Trust-aware Collaborative Denoising Autoencoder} (TDAE) for the top-N recommendation problem.
-TDAE learns high-order correlations from rating and trust data through two stacked denoising autoencoders which is united by a shared layer.
-Moreover, a robust Correlative regularization is proposed to build the relationship between hidden layers in TDAE.
-The results of several experiments demonstrate that TDAE significantly outperforms state-of-the-art algorithms.
-We also compare the performance of TDAE and TDAE+ model to evaluate the effectiveness of correlative regularization and demonstrate that it can not only improve the performance but also increase stability of TDAE.
-The TDAE is a flexible model and easily extended to learn compact representations from other kinds of information.
+In this paper, we propose a novel top-\textit{n} recommendation algorithm CoDAE by modeling users with roles of raters, truster and trustee.
+Especially, we propose a tightly coupled structure CoDAE to learn compact and high-level influence from rating and trust data for each user.
+Moreover, this structure contains three DAE networks, the mid-layers of which are tightly interconnected through a novel related regularization term.
+This model is very flexible and easily be extended for other kinds of auxiliary information or other applications.
+We further conduct comprehensive experiments to compare the CoDAE model with other state-of-the-art algorithms.
+We also study the influence of hyper-parameters in CoDAE model.

-For future works, we intended to further develop the TDAE model for at least three directions but not limited.
-Firstly, since the rating and trust data are both very sparse, we intend to introduce information of items (such as images or videos) to improve recommendation performance and make use of the recent proposed methods \cite{He2016,Li2016,Ni2016a,Sun2016a,Yu2016}.
-Secondly, different from that in computer vision field, the data used in recommender systems are very spare and not suitable for most existing deep learning framework (e.g., Caffe, Theano, Torch or TensorFlow).
-This attract us to utilize multi-core CPU / many-core GPU power \cite{Zhou2016a,Zhou2016,Zlateski2016} for sparse inputs in the future works.
-Thirdly, the TDAE is a flexible model and can easily be extended to learn representations from other kinds of information.
-We intend to extend the proposed method for some other applications, such as CAD/CAM \cite{Cheng2016a,Leng2016,Wu2016d,Zhang2015c,Chen2017}, social computing \cite{Huang2016,Lv2016,Wang2015g} and intelligent computing \cite{Yan2015a,Zuo2015,Yan}
+In the further, we intend to develop the proposed model for at least three potential directions but not limited.
+First, to further overcome the sparse problem of rating and trust data, it is necessary to introduce more information for recommender systems, such as images or videos.
+We intend to make use of the recent techniques~\cite{11} to improve accuracy for recommender systems.
+Second, distinct from that in computer vision domain, the rating data used in recommender systems are very sparse.
+This fact makes it difficult make full use of GPU power by most existing deep learning frameworks, such as TensorFlow or pyTorch.
+This problem appeals for more attentions to introduce multi-core CPU or many-core GPU power~\cite{45,46} for recommender systems.
+Third, the proposed CoDAE is a very flexible model to be extended for other kinds of applications, such as CAD/CAM~\cite{47,48}, social computing~\cite{49,50} and intelligent computing~\cite{51,52}.